open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.cluster.memory.effective

-The effective memory of the cluster.
-This value excludes memory from hosts in maintenance mode or are unresponsive.
+The effective available memory of the cluster.

+This value excludes memory from hosts that are either in maintenance mode or are unresponsive.
+It also excludes memory used by the VMware Service Console.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |